Scoliosis is an excessive sideways curvature of the spine. There are a few different types of scoliosis, including:

 ScolioGold therapy, which we use to treat curved spines here at the Scoliosis SOS Clinic, is an example of the third treatment method.
 To read more about ScolioGold and the use of physical therapy to treat scoliosis, please click here

 It is very difficult to predict the course that any given case of scoliosis will take.
 The condition's symptoms and rate of progression can vary significantly, and much depends on the severity of the spinal curve and whether or not it threatens the patient's vital organs.
-In most cases of scoliosis, the condition is diagnosed during adolescence; however, it can be hard to estimate how severe the spinal curve will become as the patient continues to grow, and the eventual outcome cannot ever be known for certain.
+In most cases of scoliosis, the condition is diagnosed during adolescence; however, it can be hard to estimate an accurate scoliosis prognosis as the patient continues to grow, and the eventual outcome cannot ever be known for certain.

 Finally, if the chest becomes deformed due to the spinal condition, the lungs and heart may be affected, potentially leading to breathing problems, fatigue, and even heart failure.
 Thankfully, these symptoms can easily be prevented if the condition is monitored and interventions are made before the spinal curve can progress.